AdvaitDarbare/MachineLearningCourse/README.md

 Principal Component Analysis is a technique used to emphasize variation and bring out strong patterns in a dataset, reducing its dimensionality.

 - **Code**: See the `Principal_component_analysis` directory for implementation details.

+## References
+- Many explanations and concepts in this project are sourced from Codecademy's materials.
+Specific quotes and detailed explanations are inspired by their courses.
+- For more details, visit [Codecademy](https://www.codecademy.com/).